 It has been seen that when sciatica emerges from forwarding bending of the spine, back-bending exercises can help you to release the pain.
 Therefore, in addition to the practice of various sitting poses, you can also practice standing backbend poses to release pain from your lower back.

 Tightness in the glutes or hamstrings can lead to discomfort because of the limited movement.
-Therefore, practicing yoga for lower back pain helps in stretching out the tight areas of your spine and lower body.
+Therefore, practising yoga for lower back pain helps in stretching out the tight areas of your spine and lower body.

 The hip joint is a complex one that generates a lot of pressure on the spine if you are experiencing a pelvic tilt.
 When you suffer sciatica pain, the spine is continuously shifting to comprehend the pain in the various parts of your body.